-In addition, COST set up reciprocal agreements with Australia, New Zealand, South Africa and Argentina.
-The financial contribution provided by COST for a European scientist travelling to such a country is a fixed grant of up to EUR 3 000 per visit for Australia and New Zealand and up to EUR 2 500 for Argentina and South Africa.
+In addition, COST set up reciprocal agreements with New Zealand, South Africa and Argentina.
+The financial contribution provided by COST for a European scientist travelling to such a country is a fixed grant of up to EUR 3 000 per visit for New Zealand and up to EUR 2 500 for Argentina and South Africa.

 You will find all coordinators on National Coordinator section of the Who's Who.
 If you are looking for the Coordinator of a particular country, you may find the country pages useful as well.
 You just select the country of your choice and find all the information including a map.

 How can I participate as an “invited expert” to specific events of an Action (meetings of the MC, WG, workshop participation etc.)?

 Proposals are only submitted via a dedicated online form which you can access only after registering for an account.
 The link can be found on the Open Call page.